donejs/donejs/docs/guides/place-my-order.md

 Routing works a bit differently than other libraries.
 In other libraries, you might declare routes and map those to controller-like actions.

-DoneJS application [routes](https://canjs.com/doc/can-route.html) map URL strings (like /user/1) to properties in our application state.
-In other words, our routes will just be a representation of the application state.
+DoneJS application [routes](https://canjs.com/doc/can-route.html) map URL strings (like /user/1) to properties on an observable object.

-To learn more about routing visit the CanJS guide on [Application State and Routing](https://canjs.com/guides/AppStateAndRouting.html).
+To learn more about routing visit the CanJS [Routing guide](https://canjs.com/doc/guides/routing.html).

 To add our routes, change `src/app.js` to:

 @sourceref ../../guides/place-my-order/steps/create-routes/app.js
-@highlight 7-9,17-19,only
+@highlight 15-17,only

 > Notice: We also removed the `message` property in `AppViewModel`.
 This is because
 > it is not needed.

 Now we have three routes available:

-- `{page}` captures urls like [http://localhost:8080/home](http://localhost:8080/home) and sets the `page` property on `AppViewModel` to `home` (which is also the default when visiting [http://localhost:8080/](http://localhost:8080/))
+- `{page}` captures urls like [http://localhost:8080/home](http://localhost:8080/home) and sets the `page` property on `route.data` (which is also the default when visiting [http://localhost:8080/](http://localhost:8080/))
 - `{page}/{slug}` matches restaurant links like [http://localhost:8080/restaurants/spago](http://localhost:8080/restaurants/spago) and sets `page` and `slug` (a URL friendly restaurant short name)
 - `{page}/{slug}/{action}` will be used to show the order page for a specific restaurant e.g. [http://localhost:8080/restaurants/spago/order](http://localhost:8080/restaurants/spago/order)